igaozp/skoow/README.md

 # Skoow

-This is a frontend repo for personal study, management by turborepo.
+This is a frontend repo for personal study, management by turborepo & pnpm.

 ## What's inside?